jboates01/fulcrum-active-fitness-gym/README.md

 ## 1. Website Structure and Content
 - **Requirement:** The website must consist of at least three separate pages or page areas if using a single scrolling page.
 - **Details:**
-  - Home page with an overview of the fitness center
+  - Home page with an overview of the fitness centre
   - Training Schedule page detailing upcoming sessions
   - Contact Us page with a form and map integration

 ## 2. Responsive Design
 - **Requirement:** The website must be responsive, displaying correctly on desktops, tablets, and mobile devices.
-- **Details:** Use CSS media queries to ensure that layout, text, and images adjust smoothly across different screen resolutions.
+- **Details:** Use Bootstrap grids, CSS and CSS media queries to ensure that layout, text, and images adjust smoothly across different screen resolutions.

 ## 3. User Interaction
 - **Requirement:** Interactive elements such as forms, buttons, and links must be functional and easy to use.
 - **Details:**
-  - Contact form with validation to capture user inquiries
+  - A simple contact form to capture user inquiries
   - Clickable links to social media pages
   - Buttons for submitting forms.

 ## 4. Map Integration
-- **Requirement:** Incorporate an interactive map to show the location of the fitness center.
+- **Requirement:** Incorporate an interactive map to show the location of the fitness centre.
 - **Details:** Use Google Maps API or similar to embed a map that allows users to zoom and find directions.

 ## 8. Accessibility